Price graphs: Utilizing the structural information of financial time series for stock prediction: Experiments

 In this paper, we select the optimal hyperparameters with grid search to obtain the best performance for all models.
 Specifically, we tune the sizes of the hidden representations within \{32, 64, 128, 256\} and the sizes of the minibatches within \{32, 128, 256\}.
 We use the Adam optimizer with an initial learning rate of $1e$-$3$.
+Following the computation flow in Algorithm \ref{code:prediction_module} and Figure \ref{fig:prediction_data_flow}, we employ the most popular deep learning library in research area, PyTorch which can automatically optimize learnable parameters through backpropagation, to implement our prediction module \footnote{The code of our framework is available at https://github.com/BUAA-WJR/PriceGraph}.
 For all baselines, we train the models in an end-to-end manner from raw quote data with a $z$-$score$ normalization function using the standard deviation and mean calculated for each sample.
+For the parameters in struc2vec, we set walk-length as 10 and window-size as 3 which are consistent with parameters set in \citep{ribeiro2017struc2vec}.
+The classical time series approaches, i.e., ARMA and GARCH, are optimized through $Auto$-$Arima$ in Python.